Achuan-2/siyuan-plugin-text-process/README.md

 * Remove spaces (useful for removing extra spaces from PDF copies)
 * Remove empty lines (useful for keeping pasted content in a single block)
 * Add empty lines (useful for separating pasted content into blocks by paragraph)
-* Rich text list conversion (supports maintaining list styles and hierarchy when pasting lists from PowerPoint or Word)
+* Rich text list conversion (supports maintaining list styles and hierarchy when pasting lists from PowerPoint or Word, and converts bullet symbols like •○▪▫◆◇►▻❖✦✴✿❀⚪☐ to SiYuan Notes list format)

 ![](https://fastly.jsdelivr.net/gh/Achuan-2/PicBed/assets/PixPin_2024-12-14_19-02-01-2024-12-14.png)